grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "I... need to go check on Chips."
 Percy slid back down the ladder from the control room, saw Hemi was concentrating on listening to the headphones at the sonar station, and continued forward until she got to the stairs down into the cargo hold.

 Chips and Owen were at the far end, with bright work lamps rigged up.
-Owen was dragging a fat, grimy hose for an old mobile bilge pump from the lake of black water in the bow of the ship up the middle of the cargo hold intending to connect it up to one of the trim tanks.
+Owen was dragging a fat, grimy hose for an old mobile bilge pump from the pool of black water in the bow of the ship up the middle of the cargo hold intending to connect it up to one of the trim tanks.
 Chips had a whole set of the floor grates out and stacked up.
 She was wearing thick rubber waders and standing directly on the inside of the pressure hull in the slick, fetid water.
 The water had pooled up above the grating level and was almost to Chips' chest, though she was not a very tall woman.
 She had heavy rubber welding gloves on and a mask so she could see what she was doing under the water, and another dark-lensed mask above that for welding that could flipped up or down as required for doing the work.

 As Percy was walking down the cargo hold Chips' head was disappearing under the surface.
 Captain Percy stood on the grating above her watching.
 The welding rig next to her revved up with a groaning whine and a stream of bubbles and flashing blue light pierced through the turbid dark water.
 When Chips lifted her head up for air, water ran down her mask in rivulets, and drained in a greasy gray stream from her thick braid of hair.
 Percy asked her to report.